 According to a survey by Accountemps, employers seek several important non-accounting job skills when evaluating candidates for accounting roles.
-Those singled out by CFOs as most marketable (besides traditional accounting knowledge) are: general business knowledge (33 percent), followed by expertise in information technology (25 percent), communication skills (14 percent), and leadership abilities and customer service orientation (both 13 percent).
+Those singled out by surveyed CFOs as most marketable (besides traditional accounting knowledge) are general business knowledge (33 percent), expertise in information technology (25 percent), communication skills (14 percent), and leadership abilities and customer service orientation (both 13 percent).

 Forty-one percent of CFOs polled in another Robert Half survey said staying current with technology is the greatest pressure facing accounting and finance teams.